qdev-dk-archive/matlab-qd/+qd/+q/jobs.md

   Create a description for this job for the `meta.json` file. `register` is a *qd.classes.Register* object.

+* `text = job.pprint()`

+  Create a string suitable for displaying this job to the user.
+The string may contain several lines, but should not end in a newline.

 ## The execution context

 TODO